sradics/digital-garden/_notes/Team Genius.md

 that this type of partnership consists of two individuals of comparable traits and attributes, — location: [2230](kindle://book?action=open&asin=B00OG8AXKO&location=2230) ^ref-10972

 ---
+follow—that this type of partnership consists of two individuals of comparable traits and attributes, — location: [2304](kindle://book?action=open&asin=B00OG8AXKO&location=2304) ^ref-1130

+---
 and who on their own have failed to reach their full potential. — location: [2230](kindle://book?action=open&asin=B00OG8AXKO&location=2230) ^ref-45825

 ---